YubicoLabs/softauthn/README.md

 using the [`java-webauthn-server`](https://developers.yubico.com/java-webauthn-server/) library for data models.
 This makes it especially well-suited to interface with code that uses that same library.

+# Status

+This is an experimental fork of the [original](https://github.com/adessoSE/softauthn), there is no support added.

+This fork will feature even more experimental additions, use at your own risk.

 ## Purpose
 The primary purpose of this library is to enable developers to test their WebAuthn server implementations.
 E.g. you might have a web app that allows users to authenticate via WebAuthn and you want to unit test your